 David Edwards, who earned his doctorate in educational policy and leadership from the University of Maryland in 2014, was named to lead Education International in January 2018.
-Educational International, a global teaching union organization, is a federation of 32 million teachers and other educators affiliated with unions and associations in 173 countries globally.
+Education International, a global teaching union organization, is a federation of 32 million teachers and other educators affiliated with unions and associations in 173 countries globally.

 The organization represents the interests of teachers and education employees on the international level and advocates for accessible, high-quality publicly funded education.
 Dr. Edwards, who previously served as EI’s deputy general secretary for seven years, assumed leadership of the organization as general secretary in March 2018.